 With respect to the first issue, most exemption systems limit the applicability of the dividend exemption to domestic corporations owning at least 10 percent of the foreign corporation's stock.
-Domestic corporations having a less than 10 percent interest generally do not qualify for exemption.108 In our view, a U.S. exemption system should adopt this approach.
+Domestic corporations having a less than 10 percent interest generally do not qualify for exemption.
+In our view, a U.S. exemption system should adopt this approach.
 For this purpose, stock ownership should probably include not only actual ownership but also indirect and constructive ownership, as is true under the Subpart F regime of current law.
 The logic for this 10 percent threshold approach is simplicity and administrability.
-In order to be able to report income under the foreign corporation's income and expenses.109 Corporate shareholders with a less than 10 percent interest are less likely to be in a position to obtain that information.
+In order to be able to report income under the exemption system, a shareholder needs to be able to obtain information about the foreign corporation's income and expenses.
+Corporate shareholders with a less than 10 percent interest are less likely to be in a position to obtain that information.
 Moreover, the 10 percent

-^{106.} See Graetz & Oosterhuis, Structuring an Exemption System, supra note 50, at 775; see also STAFF OF JOINT COMM., OPTIONS, supra note 41, at 189-91 (effectively treating "highly mobile income" as passive income).
+106. See Graetz & Oosterhuis, Structuring an Exemption System, supra note 50, at 775; see also STAFF OF JOINT COMM., OPTIONS, supra note 41, at 189-91 (effectively treating "highly mobile income" as passive income).

-^{107.} See GUSTAFSON, PERONI & PUGH, TAXATION OF INTERNATIONAL TRANSACTIONS, supra note 10, at 498.
+107. See Gustafson, Peroni & Pugh, Taxation of International Transactions, supra note 10, at 498.

-^{108.} See, e.g., STAFF OF JOINT COMM., OPTIONS, supra note 41, at 190; PRESIDENT'S ADVISORY PANEL ON FEDERAL TAX REFORM, SIMPLE, FAIR & PRO-GROWTH: PROPOSAL TO FIX AMERICA'S TAX SYSTEM 134 (2005) [hereinafter PRESIDENT'S TAX REFORM ADVISORY PANEL].
+108. See, e.g., STAFF OF JOINT COMM., OPTIONS, supra note 41, at 190; PRESIDENT'S ADVISORY PANEL ON FEDERAL TAX REFORM, SIMPLE, FAIR & PROGROWTH: PROPOSAL TO FIX AMERICA'S TAX SYSTEM 134 (2005) [hereinafter PRESIDENT'S TAX REFORM ADVISORY PANEL].

-^{109.} See, e.g., Peroni, Fleming & Shay, Getting Serious, supra note 3, at 511.
+109. See, e.g., Peroni, Fleming & Shay, Getting Serious, supra note 3, at 511.

-threshold is a common dividing line in the international tax rules for separating corporate stock interests that are viewed as direct investments (which qualify for tax benefits such as the indirect credit in section 902) versus those that are viewed as portfolio investments (the income with respect to which is passive investment income).110
+threshold is a common dividing line in the international tax rules for separating corporate stock interests that are viewed as direct investments (which qualify for tax benefits such as the indirect credit in section 902) versus those that are viewed as portfolio investments (the income with respect to which is passive investment income).